Click on the above image to download the 'Gary Miller' presskit containing a Press Release and the following images in High Resolution : -

 - and many more.

-‘From Coalfield to Battlefield’ launched through the release of the single Gary Miller & The Ferryhill Town Band - ‘The Durham Light Infantry’ (WPTCD26), followed by several additional singles in 2018, with an full album due to follow.
+‘From Coalfield to Battlefield’ launched through the release of the single Gary Miller & The Ferryhill Town Band - ‘The Durham Light Infantry’ (WPTCD26), followed by several additional singles in 2018, with a full-length album due to follow.

-The Whisky Priests, the internationally-renowned band Gary co-founded in 1985, reunited for a short series of international shows in late-2018, celebrating the band’s legacy, and coinciding with the release of "Bloody Well Everything!"
-(The Complete Works 1985-2000), a 12-disc CD Box Set.
-Following this success, the band is continuing with further shows, a live album and plans for a new studio album of all-new songs.
+The Whisky Priests, the internationally-renowned band Gary co-founded in 1985, reunited for a short series of international shows in late-2018, celebrating the band’s legacy, and coinciding with the release of "Bloody Well Everything!
+(The Complete Works 1985-2000)", a 12-disc CD Box Set of studio, live, demo and radio session recordings.

 Gary’s forthcoming plans include the release of a series of EPs featuring songs from some of his recent songwriting commissions about North East of England historical figures including Joseph Skipsey (“The Pitman Poet of Percy Main”), George Stephenson (Pioneer of the Railways), Thomas Spence (Radical and advocate of the common ownership of land), and more, including 'The Wooden Dollies' (of North Shields); as well as a new album of personal and contemporary songs.
 He has also written a suite of songs for 'The Butcher Baronet', a documentary film project with songs, music and illustrations about legendary historical figure John Duck ('Durham's Dick Wittington') in collaboration with Lone Pine Pictures and Helen Temperley, with a DVD and full-length CD album to follow.